 - There is only a very little difference, nothing extensive enough to warrant celebrating.

-- Diet myths are often based on human trials; emphasis on that last word.
+- As per Meticore review, Diet myths are often based on human trials; emphasis on that last word.
 Trials are not confirmed versions of how diets work in reality.

 - Your daily caloric intake determines how much fat you lose.